hrldcpr/blog/_drafts/visual-sum-of-cubes.md

 \end{aligned}
 $$

-We rearrange to solve for the desired $$\sum k^3$$, and then use four symmetric tetrahedra to get our final formula:
+We rearrange to solve for the desired $$\sum k^3$$, and then use the rotated copies trick again to get to the final formula:

 $$
 \begin{aligned}